JP211/ClassyFlowerApp/README.md

 # ClassyFlowerApp
-An ios app to classify flowers
+An ios app to classify flowers using a CoreML trained model.